Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

 #### Query String

-The input binding executes the "select * from Products where Cost = @Cost" query, returning the result as an `IEnumerable<Product>`, where Product is a user-defined POCO.
+The input binding executes the `select * from Products where Cost = @Cost` query, returning the result as an `IEnumerable<Product>`, where Product is a user-defined POCO.
 The *Parameters* argument passes the `{cost}` specified in the URL that triggers the function, `getproducts/{cost}`, as the value of the `@Cost` parameter in the query. *CommandType* is set to `System.Data.CommandType.Text`, since the constructor argument of the binding is a raw query.

 ```csharp
   [Function("GetProducts")]